RoboOctopus/Coloring_Game_Helper/README.txt

 To run the script onpen cmd in the correct file path and paste "python3 _main_.py".

-If you have any questions, feel free to ask me on Discord.
+If you have any questions, feel free to message me on Discord.